jeffreyvr/members-multisite-user-roles-sync/readme.txt

 There is none.
 You simply activate it and it will work right away.

-= Is there a function to add a role to a user programmaticly? =
+= Is there a function to add a role to a user programmatically? =

 Yes, there is.
 See this example code: